BNLNPPS/BNLNPPS.github.io/contact.md

 Our meetings generally use BlueJeans for remote connectivity via [bnl.bluejeans.com](https://bnl.bluejeans.com).

-For office and phone information use the people search on the [BNL website](http://www.bnl.gov).
+For office and phone information use [the Physics Department directory](https://www.phy.bnl.gov/DepartmentDirectory/searchDirectory.php).